tnypxl/api-challenge/README.md

 ### Instructions:

-1. Build an api testing apparatus to test and identify any defects.
-2. Write tests to validate the ratings for various products.
+1. Write tests to validate the ratings for various products.
-3. Write tests to validate reviews for various products.
+2. Write tests to validate reviews for various products.
-4. Make suggestions for code improvements or make improvements to the code as you see fit.
+3. Make suggestions for code improvements or make improvements to the code as you see fit.

 ### Considerations:
 Feel free to use any language or testing framework you’d like.